Your guide to hosting the ultimate Olympics party | CNN Underscored

 White Hydrangea in American Flag Crate (starting at $39.99; harryanddavid.com)

-Scatter flag themed decor around the party.
+Scatter flag-themed decor around the party.
 Paired with flowers, it’s a stunning statement.

 Keep celebrating Team USA while you’re swimming and sunning with this cute towel.
-“It’s the summer Olympics, I feel like you could have a pool party!” says Kovel.
+“It’s the summer Olympics; I feel like you could have a pool party!” says Kovel.

-WinCraft Team USA Olympic Full Size Pennant Banner ($12.95; amazon.com)
+WinCraft Team USA Olympic Full-Size Pennant Banner ($12.95; amazon.com)

 Wave the flag for Team USA by hanging these banners along the edge of a bar, counter or mantle — or tack a row on the wall.